 - Preheat the oven to 375℉.
 Brush the breadsticks with 1 Tablespoon melted butter.
 Bake for 18-20 minutes until puffy and just slightly golden.

 - While the breadsticks are baking, melt the remaining 3 Tablespoons unsalted butter.
-Remove from heat, then add the dried parsley, garlic powder and salt and stir to combine.
+Remove from heat, then add the dried parsley, garlic powder, and salt, and stir to combine.
 Remove the breadsticks from the oven and immediately brush with the herb and butter mixture.
 Serve while warm.

-Krystal
+Krystal says

 These are keepers!
 Great sourdough taste.

-Terra
+Terra says

 Step 6 you may want to add spray plastic wrap with oil so it doesn’t stick.
 Mine stuck horribly 🙁 Gonna have to try again….

-Em
+Em says

 Hands down the best breadsticks we’ve ever had.
 Thank you so much!
 This was a forgiving and easy recipe.
 I made it with my toddlers, and it was a blast.